What is a Trainer?

 Absolutely.
 When there is a lack of skill at the core of the issue, training the dog in that skill can resolve the “issue”.
 We may be persuaded to use terms like “reactive” but I look for the skills gap:

-- Is the dog able to assess the environment?
+- Is the dog able to fast process and assess the environment?

 - Is the dog able to avoid direct confrontation?